Military/National Security Space Activities

 The final FY2020 National Defense Authorization Act (NDAA) signed into law (P.L.
 116-92) by President Trump on December 20, 2019, created the Space Force as a sixth military service as part of the Air Force.
 It essentially renamed Air Force Space Command (AFSPC) as the Space Force.
 General Raymond became “Chief of Space Operations” rather than Commander of AFSPC.

-Raymond was dual-hatted as Commander of U.S. Space Command until Army General James Dickinson assumed command on August 20, 2020.
+Gen. Jay Raymond was dual-hatted as the first U.S. Space Force Chief of Space Operations (CSO) and Commander of U.S. Space Command in 2019 until Army General James Dickinson assumed command of USSPACECOM on August 20, 2020.

-Raymond was succeeded as CSO by Gen. Bradley Chance Saltzman, who goes by B. Chance Saltzman or “Salty,” on November 2, 2022.
+Raymond continued to serve as CSO until he was succeeded by Gen. Bradley Chance Saltzman, who goes by B. Chance Saltzman or “Salty,” on November 2, 2022.
+Gen. Dickinson was succeeded as Commander of USSPACECOM on January 10, 2024 by Gen. Stephen Whiting.

-Some see Space Force and Space Command as increasing U.S. militarization of space, but is important to remember that the United States had a Space Command from 1985-2002, so it is being reestablished, not created anew, and it is the entity charged with warfighting.
+Some see the creation of Space Force and reestablishment of Space Command as increasing U.S. militarization of space, but it is important to remember that the United States had a Space Command from 1985-2002, so it is not being created anew and it is the entity charged with warfighting.

 Since then, however, Space Force has been creating its own identity.
 They chose the name “Guardians” to refer to members of the Space Force.
 To become a Guardian, personnel must transfer into the Space Force, rather than simply being assigned.
-Gen. Raymond was the only member for months until the top enlisted officer, Chief Master Sergeant Roger Towberman, transferred in.
+Gen. Raymond was the only member of the Space Force for months until the top enlisted officer, Chief Master Sergeant Roger Towberman, transferred in.
 He was followed by 86 cadets graduating from the Air Force Academy and the first major tranche of transferees, 2,410, arrived in the fall of 2020 and more continue to join.
 The FY2022 National Defense Authorization Act set the end strength of military personnel in the Space Force at 8,400.
 Civilian personnel are not included in that total.
-Gen. Raymond told the Senate Armed Services Committee on May 3, 2022 there are 14,000 Guardians stationed around the world, roughly half military and half civilian.
+Currently there are about 16,000 Guardians stationed around the world, roughly half military and half civilian.

 U.S. NATIONAL SECURITY SPACE POLICY

 U.S. national security space policy is set both by presidential directive and in law.
 Presidential directives remain in force until and unless a future President revises them.
 Thus, what is in force today is a mix of directives issued by President George W. Bush (2001-2009), President Barack Obama (2009-2017), and President Donald Trump (2017-2021).
-President Biden (2021-present) has not issued any space policies as of August 22, 2022, but a set of National Priorities was released in December 2021 and several policy guidance documents have come out so far.
+President Biden (2021-present) has not issued any space policies as of the date of this post, but a set of National Priorities was released in December 2021 and several policy guidance documents have come out so far as detailed below.

 Biden-Harris Administration.
 On December, 1, 2021, Vice President Kamala Harris, as chair of the White House National Space Council, released a United States Space Priorities Framework in conjunction with the first meeting of the Space Council under her leadership.
 It covers all aspects of space policy, including national security.
 Biden released an Executive Order the same day expanding the membership and duties of the Council, which supersedes the two issued by Trump in 2017 and 2020.